wp-plugins/wp-widget-sugarcrm-lead-module/readme.txt

 Yes, Your credentials will be stored in MD5 format.
 So, nobody can access or read your credentials even from database.

+**I want to synchronize additional fields of differente module other then Lead module.**

+No you cannot synchronize fields of any other modules related with Lead.
+Only Lead module fileds will be synchronized.

 == Screenshots ==

 1. Plugin API settings page.